Tawe/personal-blog/content/technical-writings/Token Efficiency Traps - The Hidden Costs of Zero-Shot vs Few-Shot Prompting.md

 ## The Quick Take

-You didn't write a bad prompt—your model just read too much.
+You didn't write a bad prompt - your model just read too much.
 That's the hidden danger of few-shot prompting: it feels efficient, but it might be costing you far more tokens than it returns in quality.

 A simple keyword extraction task uses ~26 tokens with zero-shot but ~88 tokens with few-shot prompting.
 Same task.
 Over 3x the tokens.
 Multiply this by 10,000 API calls and you're burning $80 instead of $24.